 Large construction projects such as MPRP typically have a different type of impact on the economy than, for example, a new manufacturing plant.
 Construction and related jobs are by their nature temporary, with construction workers moving from project to project.
 The short term nature of construction projects means most of the indirect jobs estimated through economic impact analysis represent current jobs that are supported by the direct construction activity rather than new jobs.
 However, if implemented as planned, the activity associated with MPRP will be taking place a time of substantial slack in the economy, particularly in the construction industry.
 Thus, a larger, but unknown, portion of the jobs associated with the MPRP will be “new” in the sense that they would not otherwise exist but for the project.

-Colgan, Charles.
-Economic Impacts of the Proposed Maine Power Reliability Project.
-Portland, Maine: University of Southern Maine, Muskie School of Public Service, 2009.
+Colgan, C. (2009).
+Impacts of the Proposed Maine Power Reliability Project.
+Portland, ME: University of Southern Maine, Muskie School of Public Service, Maine Center for Business and Economic Research.